Your personal data and privacy at our midwifery practice

 At our midwifery practice we use different kinds of personal data.
 This is necessary in order to provide you with the best possible care and is required for processing payments for your care with us.
 In addition, there may be a legal requirement to collect and process personal data.

-By adhering to the GDPR, Midwifery Practice Breedstraat takes responsibility for the use of personal data within the practice.
+By adhering to the AVG, Midwifery Practice Breedstraat takes responsibility for the use of personal data within the practice.
 The obligations which result from this are as follows:

 - We only share personal data with third parties if required to ensure best possible care.
-If special permission is needed, we will contact you;
+If special permission is needed, we will request this.

 - We ensure that personal data is protected against unauthorized access.
-If data has been compromised due to a security fault, we will inform you as soon as possible;
+If data has been leaked due to a security fault, we will inform you as soon as possible.

 - All employees of Midwifery Practice Breedstraat are obliged to treat your personal data with confidentiality.

 - The above also applies to data received from third parties.

 According to the AVG our clients have the following rights: